Password Protecting PDF Files using Power Automate For Desktop and PDF.co

 Step-by-Step Guide

-We’ll start with creating a new flow named “PDF Password Protect”.
+We’ll start by creating a new flow named “PDF Password Protect”.

 Our first step is to get all PDF files from the source folder.
 For this, we’ll be adding the “Get files in folder” action.